junelsolis/AAU-Machine-Learning/Mini Project 2/Mini_Project_2_Report.md

 Because of its nature, language data is highly variable and requires one to examine the raw dataset more fully in order to identify patterns early on that offer a possibility for correction or normalization.
 An example of this were the encoded HTML present in the tweets.
 Decoding those HTML snippets resulted in a small increase in accuracy for both models.

-One aspect that I think might have improved the accuracy of these models is to add spelling correction during the preprocessing phase.
+One aspect that might have improved the accuracy of these models is to add spelling correction during the preprocessing phase.
 This was attempted a few times over the course of the task but I was unable to scale the available spelling correction libraries to such a large dataset.
 Perhaps a future improvement to the preprocessing phase should include splitting the dataset into smaller batches and performing the spelling checks on those batches so as to bypass the enormous memory requirements.

 While it is a good to observe a model with high predictive power, it may not be sufficient to rely solely on the predictions of one model.
 It is even better when there is agreement between models because that increases the confidence in the predicted result.